Try voice dialogue (fst)

 LOOP LOOP:

-If multiple conditions match, the one defined earlier takes precedence.
+If multiple conditions match, the one defined earlier takes priority.